 - Achievement of a cumulative grade point average (GPA) of 2.0, based on a 4.0 scale.
 Also, a GPA of 2.0 must be achieved in the major and minor at Emory & Henry.
 Students in teacher preparation programs must achieve a GPA of 2.5 overall, and 2.5 in the major and the contextual and support area at Emory & Henry.
 If a course is repeated, only the higher grade is used in computing the GPA.

-- Completion of Core Curriculum requirements, including the proficiency requirements, core courses, and Modes of lnquiry listed above.
+- Completion of Core Curriculum requirements, core courses, competencies, and disciplinary courses, listed below.

 - Completion of an approved major.
 Requirements for the major, and for the minor or contextual and support area if included in the student's program, are determined by the catalog in effect at the time of the student's initial enrollment.
 With an advisor's approval, a student may elect to follow the requirements in any subsequent catalog by notifying the Registrar's Office in writing of that change.